PriyaMulla/Carpool-Connect-VC/doc/use-cases/use-cases-brief.md

 5. Click "Yes"

 ##Creating Listings
-(differ for Driver and Passenger)
+1.Click on "Create a Listing" button (differ for Driver and Passenger) gives option

 <-- Extension what happens if it's a future trip that was scheduled or trips other than current day
 LAST - uploads to page of Listings
+###Notes
+Make dialogue between system and user use cases are run knowing you did prior things
+Easier if Driver manually counts down seats
+Lets Driver hide/unhide listings for reoccurent trips

 ##Searching Listings
+1. Go to menu
+2. click on "Listings page"
+3. Click Search and input desired place
+4. Filter time,range, driver, passenger
+5. Look through available listings

 ## Removing Listings
+1. Click on Listings
+2. Click on edit
+3. Go to bottom
+4. Click "Delete Listing"
+5. Outputs "Are you sure you want to delete this Listing"
-<-- Extension If Listing had passengers assigned to it
+6. Click "Yes" button <-- Extension If Listing had passengers assigned to it, notify them

+##Editing Listings
+1. Click on listing
+2. Click on edit
+3. Edit time and place <-- Extensions if time is 10 min away can't do or if time has passed
+4. Accept changes

 ##Saving user accounts to Database
 1. System detects new account
 2. Pushes new account to database